Canon M100 versus Canon M6

 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Beyond body and sensor, cameras can and do differ across a range of features.
 The M100 and the M6 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Canon M100, the Canon M6, and comparable cameras.
+The adjacent table lists some of the other core features of the Canon M100 and Canon M6 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon M100 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||6.1||5||no|